 She took another drink of her wine, wanting to shake off the thought.
 For now, this was working; this was what she'd wanted.
 It was what she wanted even though the rental situation downstairs had been surprisingly unproblematic so far-the responsible, quiet mother and daughter Will had promised, who so far had mostly kept to themselves, and her neighbors for the most part politely resigned, even once or twice complimentary toward Will's judgment in choosing them.
-Once, while they'd been out for a walk, Nora had thought of mentioning something about Will to Mrs. Salas-maybe a test run, with talk of towel rods-but she'd be doing something disloyal.
+Once, while they'd been out for a walk, Nora had thought of mentioning something about Will to Mrs. Salas-maybe a test run, with talk of towel rods-but she'd lost her nerve at the last minute, a nagging feeling that she'd be doing something disloyal.
 To her neighbors, to Nonna.